smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 The major differences between `COALESCE` and `ISNULL` from the documentation are:

-1.  `COALESCE` behaves the same as a `CASE` statement, and therefore can accept multiple parameters and return a NULL marker.  `ISNULL` cannot return a NULL marker and accepts only two parameters.
+1.  `COALESCE` behaves the same as a `CASE` statement, therefore can accept multiple parameters and return a NULL marker.  `ISNULL` cannot return a NULL marker and accepts only two parameters.
 2.  `COALESCE` determines the type of output based on data type precedence.
 ISNULL uses the data type of the first parameter.

 ---------------------------------------------------------